 - Stage 1: This is a very early stage.
-Cancerous cells have been found in the muscular layer of the colon wall.
+Cancerous cells have been found up to the muscular layer of the colon wall.
 However, it has not spread beyond the colon wall.

 - Stage 3: Cancer has spread to nearby lymph nodes but not to other parts of the body.

-- Stage 4: Cancer has spread beyond the colon to other parts of the body- most often the liver and lungs.
-This is an advanced stage.
+- Stage 4: Cancer has spread beyond the colon to other parts of the body - most often the liver and lungs.
+This is a metastatic disease.

-For more information on colorectal cancer diagnosis, treatment and survivorship, visit the Sarah Cannon website at http://sarahcannon.com/for-patients/learn-about-cancer/colorectal-cancer/ .
+For more information on colorectal cancer diagnosis, treatment and survivorship, visit our colorectal cancer page.

 It is important to know that the information in this post, including Sarah Cannon’s recommendations for screening, is accurate as of the publishing date.